havrak/dmenu/README.md

 - `-x` to set x offset of the window
 - `-y` to set y offset of the window

-Removed stuff from vanilla dmenu:

-- Xinerama support since it is unnecessary

 ## Installation

 After making any config changes that you want, but `make`, `sudo make install` it.